 Overview:

 Prior to joining Barker Brettell, Matty worked as a research scientist at a UK defence company, developing hardware and software for radar and signals intelligence platforms.
-He has used this experience, assisting a large US defence firm prosecuting European patent applications and having worked on several non-military, radar-based inventions.
+He has used this experience, assisting a large US defence firm prosecuting European patent applications and having worked on several non-military, geolocation/timing inventions.

 Experience: